 Her passion for development began at an early age, watching her Lutheran grandmother faithfully raffle off knit socks and mittens to benefit missions causes halfway across the globe.

-KJ moved to Alaska in 2014, while studying strategic communication.
-Her university studies were split between Pacific Lutheran University (in the Seattle area) and the University of Alaska–Anchorage, where she finished her degree.
-Her communications experience at UAA was both academic and professional, working at college radio station KRUA as their marketing and underwriting coordinator.
+Her family’s global awareness eventually led her to the United States, and a degree in Strategic Communication.
+Her university studies were split between Pacific Lutheran University in the Seattle area and the University of Alaska Anchorage, where she finished her degree.
+UAA was her first introduction to radio marketing, as the college radio station KRUA’s marketing and underwriting coordinator.